GideonNeedleman/strapi-gatsby-tutorial-blog/README.md

 ### Setup Neon.tech postgres database

 **Warning:** Switching to a postgres database will avoid using any data you may have entered into sqlite db.
 Will also override connection to assets in Cloudinary.

+Options:

-Best to connect to neon db before adding any content at all.
+- Connect to neon db before adding any content at all.
+That way no migration is needed and all content is stored in neon db from the start.
+- Make a sqlite branch of Strapi project to maintain local sqlite db of content.
+On main branch install db, so deployed strapi rebuilds with postgres db.
+Then migrate data from local sqlite branch to deployed main branch as described in [next section](#transfer).

 1. Create account at [Neon](neon.tech)
 2. Install postgres `npm i pg`